King of Tyre

-The King of Tyre was the ruler of Tyre, the ancient Phoenician city in what is now Lebanon.
+The King of Tyre was the ruler of Tyre, the ancient Phoenician city-state in what is now Tyre, Lebanon.
 The traditional list of 12 kings, with reigns dated to 990–785 BC, is derived from the lost history of Menander of Ephesus as quoted by Josephus in Against Apion I. 116–127.
 Josephus asserts that Menander had drawn his list from the chronicles of Tyre itself.
 Menander-Josephus also contains a list of 9 kings and judges, with reigns dated to 591–532 BC in Against Apion I. 154–160.